 If you sell your Ford vehicle before the extended warranty has expired, you will be able to pay a fee and transfer it to the new owner.
 Offering an extended warranty may help you appeal to prospective buyers and sell your vehicle for more than you might have without a service contract included in the transaction.

 Although Ford offers several extended auto warranty plans that will protect you once the Ford factory warranty expires, you may also want to explore vehicle service contracts available from other providers.

 Often, one company offers numerous plans with different levels of coverage and prices.
 Costs for vehicle service contracts are based on a vehicle’s make, model, age, mileage and other factors.
 Before you purchase an extended warranty, we encourage you to compare plans from a few companies and prices.
 You might find a plan with broader coverage or more affordable premiums by shopping around.

 We researched several of the best extended car warranty providers and compiled important information to save you time and help you make a decision.
 Below are details about two of our top picks.

 Endurance: Best Provider

 Endurance provides vehicle extended warranties with six tiers of coverage.
-Plans include roadside assistance and a one-year Endurance Elite Membership, which comes with merchant discounts, identity theft services and a personal concierge.
+Plans include roadside assistance and one year of Endurance Elite Benefits, which comes with total loss protection, identity theft services and a collision discount.
 All Endurance plans can be canceled or transferred to the new owner.

 Endurance stands out in part because it directly administers its own plans, unlike many of its competitors, which sell plans issued by other companies and act as a middleman.
 Endurance’s approach makes the claims process simpler for its customers.
 You can choose to have covered repairs completed at a dealership or at any licensed repair shop.